jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/22-ai-scaling-laws-chips-nvda-amd-intel-stock-prices-d20e96d8.md

 ---
-layout: content
+layout: post
 title: >-
   The AI Race Is Entering a New Stage.
 Nvidia Won’t Be the Only Winner This Time.
 date: 2024-11-26 01:30 -0500
 author:
 tags: ['AI', 'Tech Trader']
+description: >-
-description: Big Tech is buying up Nvidia chips to train ever-larger AI models.
+  Big Tech is buying up Nvidia chips to train ever-larger AI models.
 As technology evolves, the spoils may spread to AMD, Intel, and start-ups.
 ---